echoghi/PiDash/README.md

 # PiDash
-A dashboard app for Raspberry Pi using Angular JS
+A dashboard app for Raspberry Pi using React